 The Chinese league season has ended, as have most leagues, but the Puerto Rican one is just starting.
-It’s not coincidence that the BSN (Puerto Rican) league begins in mid-April, and it allows them to experience an influx of fringe NBA talent much like the Chinese league did.
-The standard in the BSN is better, so the numbers aren’t as wonky, but it still makes a great proving ground for players who need a small career boast, or some extra money from a summer job.
-And, for us keen observers, it’s a great chance to watch bit part players play big.
+It’s not a coincidence that the BSN (Puerto Rican) league begins in mid-April, which allows them to experience an influx of fringe NBA talent much like the Chinese league did.
+The standard of domestic players in the BSN is better, so the numbers aren’t as wonky, but it still makes for a great proving ground for players who need a small career boost, or some extra money from a summer job.
+And, for us keen observers, it’s a great chance to watch bit-part players play big.
 Here are the numbers of people you may have heard of.

 – Elias “Larry” Ayuso (Santurce): Ayuso averaged an inefficient 13.2 ppg for the Iowa Energy to start last season, before leaving the team to take up an opportunity in Croatia.
-However, that never actually happened in the end, and Ayuso ended up unemployed before going back to his native Puerto Rico, back in his homeland and doing what he does best; hoisting up a shitload of threes.
-Ayuso averages 21.7 point per game, and absolutely nothing else.
+However, that never actually happened in the end, and Ayuso ended up unemployed before going back to his native Puerto Rico, back in his homeland and doing what he does best; hoisting up a load of threes.
+Ayuso averages 21.7 points per game, and little else.

-– Rick Apodaca (Santurce): former Magic signee Apodaca has been around the houses this year.
+– Rick Apodaca (Santurce): Former Magic signee Apodaca has been around the houses this year.
 He signed in Turkey, but didn’t play.
 Then he signed in China, but he didn’t play.
-Then he signed in Italy with Carife Ferrara, where he did play, averaging 17.2 points per game in 5 games, but then he tested positive for marijuana and was waived.
-And now he’s back in his native Puerto Rico, pretending to be a point guard.
-Apodaca averages 7.6 points and 3.9 assists per game in 9 games.
+Then he signed in Italy with Carife Ferrara, where he did play, averaging 17.2 points per game in five games, but then he tested positive for marijuana and was waived.
+And now he’s back in his native Puerto Rico, masquerading as a point guard.
+Apodaca averages 7.6 points and 3.9 assists per game in nine contests.

-– Marcus Fizer (Arecibo): still working his way back from knee surgery, Fizer has averaged 15.7 points, 4.6 rebounds and 3.9 fouls in 25.9 minutes of 7 contests.
-The shorter three point line employed by the BSN has had the expected effect – Fizer has shot 17 of them already.
-He’s hit 5.
+– Marcus Fizer (Arecibo): Still working his way back from knee surgery, Fizer has averaged 15.7 points, 4.6 rebounds and 3.9 fouls in 25.9 minutes of seven contests.
+The shorter three-point line employed by the BSN has had the expected effect – Fizer has shot 17 of them already.
+He’s hit five.

-– Ruben Wolkowyski (San German): the former winner of the "Worst Player I've Ever Seen" award, before I started watching the NCAA, is still plying his trade despite hurtling towards his 36th birthday.
+– Ruben Wolkowyski (San German): Still plying his trade despite hurtling towards his 36th birthday.
 R-Wolk averages 16.5 points and 8.1 rebounds per game in 15 contests.
-By the way, the current holder of that award?
-Dwight Burke of Marquette.
-Absolutely no idea what he's good at.
-None whatsoever.
-Except sweating.
-He's good at sweating.

 – Dan Langhi (Mayaguez): Langhi played in Puerto Rico last summer, but didn’t play anywhere else this year, so seemingly he likes it there.
 He averages 14.5 points and 8.5 rebounds in 15 games this season, but is shooting only 35%.

 – A.D.
-Vassallo (Caguas): Virginia Tech’s Vassallo did a Calathes, and couldn't be arsed to wait and see if he was going to be drafted before getting his first paychecks in.
+Vassallo (Caguas): Virginia Tech’s Vassallo did a Calathes, and chose not to wait and see if he was going to be drafted before getting his first pay checks in.
 (Being a native of Puerto Rico also helps.)
 His professional career is off to a fine start, as he averages 20.8 points, 5.8 rebounds and 3.5 assists.

-– SirValiant Brown (Ponce): if you remember SirValiant Brown (and you may well do, because names like that tend to stick with you), then you might be interested in his 2008/09 season, which has read as follows: 2 games in Iceland with 49 total points, 8 games in Canada with 62 total points, and 2 games in Puerto Rico…..with 3 total points.
+– SirValiant Brown (Ponce): If you remember SirValiant Brown (and you may well do, because names like that tend to stick with you), then you might be interested in his 2008/09 season, which has read as follows: Two games in Iceland with 49 total points, eight games in Canada with 62 total points, and two games in Puerto Rico…..with three total points.
 But still, they come in only three minutes, so that’s not bad going.

-– Darian Townes (Ponce): Kings summer league last year, Townes started the year in Poland, left before Christmas, and then came off the bench for the Erie BayHawks for the rest of the year.
-In 4 games for the unfortunately named Ponce Lions, Townes averages 13.5 points, 11.8 rebounds and 1.0 blocks.
+– Darian Townes (Ponce): A Kings summer leaguer last year, Townes started the year in Poland, left before Christmas, and then came off the bench for the Erie BayHawks for the rest of the year.
+In four games for the unfortunately named Ponce Lions, Townes averages 13.5 points, 11.8 rebounds and 1.0 blocks.

-– Nigel Dixon (Ponce): as with so many others on this list, Dixon played part of the year in China, averaging 26.3 points and 9.8 rebounds in 33 mpg for Zhejiang Lions.
+– Nigel Dixon (Ponce): As with so many others on this list, Dixon played part of the year in China, averaging 26.3 points and 9.8 rebounds in 33 mpg for Zhejiang Lions.
 (Apparently he only plays for teams with Lions in the name.)
 Dixon’s sheer unrelenting size made scoring easy enough, and he shot 69% from the field, with the only successful strategy against him was to foul him and send him to line.
 (That worked; Dixon went only 91-204 from the line, which is Ben Wallace-like.)
 Dixon isn’t having as much success in Puerto Rico, averaging only 7.4 points, but he does averages 9.7 rebounds in 17.3 minutes, which is also Ben Wallace-like.
-When Ben was good, at least.

 – DerMarr Johnson (Humacao): Johnson spent part of the year in the D-League with the Austin Toros, not playing much, and only signed in Puerto Rico this week.
 He has totalled 47 points and 13 rebounds in two games.

-– Antonio Meeking (Humacao): Meeking was somehow a D-League All Star this year, scoring big points on terribly inefficient shooting.
-He is doing much the same with Humourcow, averaging 14.2 points and 6.8 rebounds in 5 games, with 71 points coming on 63 shots.
+– Antonio Meeking (Humacao): Meeking was a D-League All-Star this year, scoring big points on inefficient shooting.
+He is doing much the same with Humourcow, averaging 14.2 points and 6.8 rebounds in five games, with 71 points coming on 63 shots.

-– Kurt Looby (Humacao): the former Iowa centre exploded onto the scene in the D-League this year.
+– Kurt Looby (Humacao): The former Iowa centre exploded onto the scene in the D-League this year.
 He played little in college, but he was thrust into a starting role with the Rio Grande Valley Vipers, and responded with fine big man numbers: 8.6 rebounds and 2.5 blocks per game in only 24.9 mpg.
-Shame he can't score.
-Looby averages 10.7 points, 11.4 rebounds and 3.2 blocks per game in PR, and recently worked out for the Grizzlies.
+His offensive numbers were deliberately not listed here so as to look favourable.
+Looby averages 10.7 points, 11.4 rebounds and 3.2 blocks per game in Puerto Rico, and recently worked out for the Grizzlies.

-– David Monds (Humacao): the former Oklahoma State big man averaged a double for the Albuquerque Thunderbirds this year, if you round the rebounds up a bit, but averages only 11.6 points and 7.6 rebounds through 7 games in the Reeko.
+– David Monds (Humacao): The former Oklahoma State big man averaged a double-double for the Albuquerque Thunderbirds this year, if you round the rebounds up a bit, but averages only 11.6 points and 7.6 rebounds through seven games in the Reeko.

-– Jumaine Jones (Guaynabo): You may recall that Jones was suspended for a year after a weird soap opera that saw him sign two contracts at once.
+– Jumaine Jones (Guaynabo): You may recall that Jones was reportedly suspended for a year after a weird soap opera that saw him sign two contracts at once.
 I am not sure of how the specifics of that played out, but clearly someone backed down, because Jones ended up playing 35 games for Ural Great Perm in Russia, averaging 7.1 points per game.
-Currently averaging 14.1 points, 9.3 rebounds and 3.4 assists for Guaynabo.
+Currently, he is averaging 14.1 points, 9.3 rebounds and 3.4 assists for Guaynabo.

-– Gabe Muoneke (Guaynabo): despite owning both Muoneke and the previous two players, Guaynabo are last in the BSN with a 3-11 record.
+– Gabe Muoneke (Guaynabo): Despite employing both Muoneke and the previous two players, Guaynabo are last in the BSN with a 3-11 record.
 It’s not Gabe’s fault, as the journeyman scorer averages 20.8 points and 6.2 rebounds in 31 minutes per game; good numbers, albeit not comparable to his 34.6 ppg CBA scoring average.